-Stanford Center for Medieval and Early Modern Studies (CMEMS) is a multidisciplinary community working together to produce new perspectives on medieval and early modern studies.
+The Division of Literatures, Cultures, and Languages offers a Medieval Studies minor in conjunction with the Stanford Center for Medieval and Early Modern Studies (CMEMS).
+CMEMS is a multidisciplinary community working together to produce new perspectives on medieval and early modern studies.
 The mission of CMEMS is to promote innovative research and foster a lively dialogue among faculty, students, librarians, and research affiliates, to rethink the nature of the field across time, space, and disciplinary boundaries, and to explore the significance of these earlier periods for our understanding of today’s world.

 There are a number of programs and courses related to medieval and early modern studies.
-To learn more, see the center's web site.
+To learn more, see the center's web site

 Minor in Medieval Studies

-Faculty Director: Kathryn Starkey
+Faculty Director: Marisa Galvez